 1. Your tongue may be to blame.

 Bacteria can build up anywhere in your mouth, not just on the surface of your teeth and gums.
-While brushing and flossing will clear up the bacteria and plaque on your teeth, if you skip over your tongue you’re missing about half of the bacteria in your mouth!
-Additionally, the bacteria that is more likely to build up on your tongue is known to be more odorous than the bacteria attracted to teeth.
+While brushing and flossing will clear up the bacteria and plaque on your teeth, if you skip over your tongue, you’re missing about half of the bacteria in your mouth!
+Additionally, the bacteria that are more likely to build upon your tongue is known to be more odorous than the bacteria attracted to teeth.
 To clean your tongue thoroughly, give it a good brush after you’ve brushed your teeth, or consider investing in a plastic tongue scraper to really remove buildup.

 2. It could be an unintended side effect of medication.